-Refer to this manual for emergency response procedures.
+See this manual for emergency response procedures.
 Select and implement the appropriate one.
-Keep in mind that the priorities in any emergency are:
+Keep in mind that the priorities in any emergency are, in order of priority:

-- 1. Protection of People
+- 1. Life Safety

 - 2. Incident Stabilization

-- 3. Protection of Environment
+- 3. Protection of the Environment

-- 4. Protection of property/assets
+- 4. Protection of Property/Assets